When you hear the word, “insects” do you like many gardeners immediately want to run for the bug spray and pest control?

 Not all bugs are bad.
 In fact, there are some plants to consider growing to attract those beneficial insects.
 Yes, a few pests can be a good thing.

 For example, the Mexican milkweed.
-Little yellow aphids absolutely love the milkweed plant.
+Little yellow aphids love the milkweed plant.

 You’ll discover lady beetles along with their larvae, lacewings, assassin bugs and beneficial wasps.
-These wasp lay an egg inside the yellow aphid.
-This causes the aphid to turn brown and soon the wasp emerges.
-It’s really cool.
+These wasps lay an egg inside the yellow aphid.
+This causes the aphid to turn brown, and soon the wasp emerges.
+It’s cool.
+More on Lacewings Here.

 When you come out and examine them, you’ll find the beneficials are very busy and helpful for you and your landscape.